 - Reach & Rise™ Mentoring Program: A free one-on-one mentoring program offered by YMCA that matches youth ages 6-18years with a trained mentor.
 The program is aims to help youth develop resiliency.
 It focuses on youth struggling with social isolation, low self-esteem, family problems, peer conflicts, poor academic and/or poor decision making skills.
 For more information, contact email@example.com

 - Now Matters Now – A great website to learn skills and find support for coping with suicidal thoughts.
 It has videos to teach mindfulness and DBT skills that have been proven to help people considering suicide.

 - Teenz Talk – A global teen community focusing on teen mental health and emotional well-being.
 Teenz Talk harnesses the power of peer connections and shared stories as a source of support, strength and inspiration.

-- Crisis Text Line* – [text HELLO to 741741] Free 24/7 emotional and crisis support for teens (or people of any age).
+- Crisis Text Line* – [text RENEW to 741741] Free 24/7 emotional and crisis support for teens (or people of any age).
 Text 741741 anywhere in the US to talk to a trained Crisis Counselor.

 - Strength of Us: is an online community supported by NAMI where young adults living with mental health concerns can provide mutual support.